 Daniel Marovitz, Deutsche Bank’s COO of technology for global banking, told Software Russia, “Most Indian firms are very process-focused and, if something can be ‘template-ized’, then that’s very good.
 Things like Six Sigma and ISO are part of their DNA, but that doesn’t lend itself to innovation.
 For innovation, testing new ground with new software, Russia is a good place.”

-According to RUSSOFT, the Russian software outsourcing industry was worth $2 billion in 2012, which is in the middle of the range of $1.6 billion to $3 billion that various sources had predicted by the year 2011.
-Russoft has also seen an industry-wide growth of 27 percent.
+According to RUSSOFT, the Russian software outsourcing industry was worth $2 billion in 2012.
+Export of software development outsourcing services increased by 10 percent to $2.1 billion, which is in the middle of the range of $1.6 billion to $3 billion that various sources had predicted by 2011.
+Russoft has also seen industry-wide growth of 27 percent.